 2. File a Fictitious Business Name

 If you use a business name that is different from your legal name, Mississippi allows you to make a fictitious name filing with the Secretary of State.
 This is not a mandatory requirement in Mississippi.
-To file your fictitious name, you fill out the written Fictitious Business Name Registration from the Mississippi Secretary of State.
-The filing fee is $25.
-If you fill out the written application, submit it to the Secretary of State at the address shown on the application’s instructions.
+To file your fictitious name, complete a Fictitious Business Name Registration form from the Mississippi Secretary of State website.

 3. Obtain Licenses, Permits, and Zoning Clearance